raspberrypilearning/experiment-design/en/step_1.md

 Your team should have:
 + A mentor to [sign-up](https://missions.astro-pi.org/login){:target="_blank"} and be the main contact point
-+ Between 2 - 6 young people aged 19 or younger
++ Be between 2 - 6 young people aged 19 or younger
-+ Half the team registered citizens of an [eligible country](https://astro-pi.org/mission-space-lab/eligibility){:target="_blank"}
++ Have at least half the team registered citizens of an [eligible country](https://astro-pi.org/mission-space-lab/eligibility){:target="_blank"}

 Mission Space Lab has two themes, you must choose one.

 The theme of your entry could be:
-+ Life on Earth - using the AstroPi cameras to collect evidence of earth based hypotheses
++ Life on Earth - using the AstroPi camera to collect evidence of an Earth based hypotheses
-+ Life in Space - using the AstroPi sensors to collect evidence of space based hypotheses
++ Life in Space - using the AstroPi sensors to collect evidence of a space based hypotheses

 Your entry must be submitted before the deadline.